IC 434 - The Horsehead (And Flame) Nebula Astrophotography

 IC 434 (The gases behind the horse’s head) and Barnard 33 (The actual horse’s head dark nebula) form the famous Horsehead nebula, not far from the Orion Nebula.

-Photographing this group of nebulae is easy, as long as you spend enough time on it, as the red gases of IC 434 are pretty faint and will look grainy if the total exposure time is too low.
+Photographing this nebula is easy, as long as you spend enough time on it, as the red gases of IC 434 are pretty faint and will look grainy if the total exposure time is too low.

-IC 434 refers to the pink cloud you see behind the horse head.
+IC 434 refers to the pink cloud you see behind the horse's head.
 Barnard 33 is the actual Horse Head, which is a dark nebula.

 We imaged this target several times, with different equipment going from a simple DSLR camera and tripod to a telescope and narrowband filters!
 We'll show you our favorite attempts below.